JeevaSaravanan/Human-Activity-Classification/README.md

 4. Dense Layer: The final layer of the model is a dense (fully connected) layer with 10 units, followed by a softmax activation function.
 This layer performs classification based on the features learned by the preceding layers.
 The output dimensionality of 10 suggests that the model is designed for multi-class classification tasks with 10 classes.

 ![img](Model-Architecture.jpg)

+# Model Evaluation:
+- The model achieved a loss of 0.7967 and an accuracy of 83.48% on the evaluation dataset.